Data schemas¶

 Native data formats and Schema Adapters¶

-One of the design goals of Dyff is to be able to evaluate ML systems in their “deployable” form, meaning that the code being evaluated is the same as the code that will actually be used in a product, or at least as close as possible.
+Dyff is designed to evaluate AI systems in their “deployable” form, meaning that the code being evaluated is the same as the code that will actually be used in a product, or at least as close as possible.
 So, Dyff allows model inputs and outputs to have essentially any JSON-like structure.
-Because there is no accepted standard for ML system APIs, models created by different organizations tend to have incompatible interfaces.
+Because there is no accepted standard for AI system APIs, models created by different organizations tend to have incompatible interfaces.

 To bridge this gap, it is often necessary to convert data from one schema to